"I'm sorry, Dave. I'm afraid I can't let you do that."

 Flip Flop of God: What exactly the orbital platforms are for.
 Originally they were intended to be nuclear delivery systems, but this was later retconned to leave their purpose ambiguous.

 Prop Recycling: Deliberately averted.
 Kubrick had all the sets, special effects models, and design notes destroyed after filming was complete, to prevent them being reused in low-budget B-movies.
 The production crew for 2010 had to rebuild everything by examining the film itself, frame-by-frame.
 A deliberate case of No Plans, No Prototype, No Backup.
+It didn't work, though.
+Several models (rebuilt or maybe the same film clip) have been used in various places.
+Space: 1999 used the same rocket landing site on the Moon, for instance.
+And some years later, the reconstructed 2010 models did get re-used.

 Life Imitates Art: In spite of the long Science Marches On listing below this, the movie features a brief sequence wherein HAL and Dave play chess together.
 This was years before computers were designed with the ability to play chess, and then later stacked up against Grandmasters.